-Balance of power: There are many different groups in the bitcoin ecosystem that have influence.
-Miners, developers, wallets & users, exchanges, merchants.
+There are many different groups in the bitcoin ecosystem that have influence.
+Miners, developers, wallets and users, exchanges, and merchants.
 It’s important to remember that while bitcoin core developers can release changes to the protocol, no one has to upgrade to run the new software.
 That is a choice made by every individual who has a machine running bitcoin.

 The process of transitioning to new consensus rules is called activation.

-ISM IsSuperMajority: This uses miner signaling and was the first version of MASF.
+This uses miner signaling and was the first version of MASF(described below).
 This bit of code activates changes once 950 of the last 1000 blocks have signaled for activating the new change.

-UASF – User Activated Soft Fork: This scenario involves non-mining full nodes updating their software to a version that requires certain rules on the network, behaps beginning at a flag date after which blocks that do not meet those requirements are not propagated on the network.
+This scenario involves non-mining full nodes updating their software to a version that requires certain rules on the network, perhaps beginning at a flag date after which blocks that do not meet those requirements are not propagated on the network.

 The above is a rough summary as this is a rather complicated situation.
 Other networks employ more sophisticated methods for determining consensus and activating changes.
 The Decred project has an interesting model which you can read about here.